July 29, 2025

 AI-Designed Face: Skynet for Your Golf Bag

 So, I'm standing there, holding one of these bad boys, and the sales guy starts rattling off all these features.
-"AI-designed Flash Face Cup Technology," he says.
+"AI-designed Flash Face Cup Technology," he says about each Mavrik iron.

 And I'm like, "Whoa, hold up.
-AI?
+Artificial intelligence?
 Are these clubs going to become sentient and take over the golf course?"
 (Honestly, they might play better than me if they did.)

-It's like having a tiny golf nerd inside each club, optimizing it for maximum performance.
+It's like having a tiny golf nerd inside each club.
+The system optimizes for maximum distance and forgiveness.
 I mean, if robots are going to take over the world, they might as well help my golf game first, right?

 Tungsten Energy Core: Heavy Metal for Better Swings